CodingDino/Portfolio/README.txt

 In addition to game programming, I'm a writer in my free time and keep a blog over at Jiyambi.blogspot.com.
 It covers all sorts of subjects, but primarily focuses on the games industry from both a player and developer standpoint.

 You'll find more information in my portfolio's wiki section (github.com/Jiyambi/Portfolio/Wiki), or you can dive right into my code samples in the code section.
-I've also included a plain text version of my resume (you can download the formatted pdf in this section).
+I've also included a plain text version of my resume (you can download the formatted pdf in the code section).

 -------------------------------------------------